 If your room is too hot, your body will struggle to keep your body temperature at a comfortable level.
 Too cold, and you can’t sleep well.
 The climate or time of the year (hello, summer) you live in can be a factor.
 Night sweats, hormonal changes, and even aging can throw off your body temperature.

 It’s a challenge to find the right temperature for the best sleep.
 Here are some ways we’ve found to help.

 Problem: You get hot and sweaty at night (and it’s not from sex).

 All foam mattresses with large sheets of foam stacked on each other don’t allow for airflow, which means you sleep hotter.
 Here’s the mattress we recommend if you sleep hot.
-This recommendation is based on tests by Consumer Reports on cooling beds as well as our own experience.
+This recommendation is based on tests by Consumer Reports on cooling beds and our own experience.

 Solution #2: If you sleep hot because you tend to be sweatier or you’re going through hot flashes (menopausal women), it may be more than your mattress.
 In that case, we recommend a bed fan or cooler.
 Products like a BedJet or Chilipad can cool you down fast – for a price.